Legion Go Hits Lowest Price in 6 Months at $499 on Amazon, $600 for 1TB Model Before Prime Day 2025

 The Lenovo Legion Go handheld gaming PC market just got significantly more accessible with Amazon and Best Buy slashing prices on the popular x86 gaming device to their lowest levels since Black Friday 2024.
-According to multiple tech journalism outlets reporting today, Amazon has reduced the Legion Go to $499.99 for the 512GB model while Best Buy offers the 1TB configuration for $600, representing savings of $200 and $150 respectively on one of the Windows handheld gaming market's most versatile devices.
+Multiple tech outlets report that Amazon has reduced the Legion Go to $499.99 for the 512GB model while Best Buy offers the 1TB configuration for $600, representing savings of $200 and $150 respectively on one of the Windows handheld gaming market's most versatile devices.

 Specifications and Significant Price Reductions

 The current Amazon deal brings the Legion Go's price down 29% from its $699.99 retail price, matching the best pricing seen since the 2024 holiday shopping season.
-According to Rock Paper Shotgun's coverage published 7 hours ago, this represents the "lowest price ever before Prime Day" for the device that features AMD's Ryzen Z1 Extreme processor, 16GB LPDDR5 RAM, and an 8.8-inch QHD+ display running at 144Hz.
+Multiple tech outlets report that this represents the "lowest price ever before Prime Day" for the device that features AMD's Ryzen Z1 Extreme processor, 16GB LPDDR5 RAM, and an 8.8-inch QHD+ display running at 144Hz.

 The Legion Go distinguishes itself from competing handheld gaming PCs through its unique detachable controller design that enables Switch-like portability and includes a trackpad-equipped controller that functions as a wireless mouse.
-According to Windows Central's analysis, the device offers significant versatility with its built-in kickstand, FPS mouse mode, and the largest display among Windows-powered gaming handhelds.
+Multiple tech outlets report that the device offers significant versatility with its built-in kickstand, FPS mouse mode, and the largest display among Windows-powered gaming handhelds.

 Market Positioning and SteamOS Factor

 The timing of these price reductions comes as the handheld gaming PC market experiences increased competition and just weeks after Valve announced SteamOS compatibility for third-party devices including the Legion Go.
-According to XDA Developers' coverage published 3 hours ago, this SteamOS support transforms the Legion Go into "a whole new device" by eliminating Windows 11's handheld gaming limitations.
+Multiple tech outlets report that this SteamOS support transforms the Legion Go into "a whole new device" by eliminating Windows 11's handheld gaming limitations.

 The price cuts also position the Legion Go aggressively against upcoming competition, particularly as Nintendo's Switch 2 announcement approaches.
 As Windows Central notes in their analysis, the Legion Go's current $499.99 pricing makes it compelling versus future Nintendo hardware since it offers full PC gaming library access through Steam, Epic Games Store, Game Pass, and other platforms.